alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2017 | :white_check_mark: | 9* |

 !!!
-This was forml was known as *Using Components with Known Vulnerabilities*.
+This was formlerly known as *Using Components with Known Vulnerabilities*.
 !!!
 ==- XML External Entities (XXE)
 !!!
-In 2021, this risk was merged with [Security Minconfiguration](#security-misconfiguration).
+This risk was *merged* with [Security Miconfiguration](#security-misconfiguration) in 2021.
 !!!

 +++ Notable CWEs